Deep Generative Modelling: A Comparative Review of VAEs, GANs, Normalizing Flows, Energy-Based and Autoregressive Models: Variational Autoencoders

 \subsection{Beyond Simple Priors}

 One approach to improve variational bounds and increase sample quality is to improve the priors used for instance by careful selection to the task or by increasing its complexity \cite{Hoffman2016ELBOSurgeryAnother}.
-Complex priors can be learned by warping simple distributions and inducing variational dependencies between the latent variables: variational Gaussian processes permit this by forming an infinite ensemble of mean-field distributions \cite{tran2016variational}; an EBM can be used to model a flexible prior \cite{pang2020learning}; normalizing flows (see Section \ref{sec:normalizing-flows}) transform distributions through a series of invertible parameterised functions \cite{Rezende2015VariationalInferenceNormalizing, Kingma2016ImprovedVariationalInference, Berg2018SylvesterNormalizingFlows, Grathwohl2018FFJORDFreeformContinuous,salimans2015markov,huang2017learnable}.
+Complex priors can be learned by warping simple distributions and inducing variational dependencies between the latent variables: variational Gaussian processes permit this by forming an infinite ensemble of mean-field distributions \cite{tran2016variational}; EBMs and score matching can be used to model flexible priors \cite{pang2020learning, vahdat2021score}; normalizing flows (see Section \ref{sec:normalizing-flows}) transform distributions through a series of invertible parameterised functions \cite{Rezende2015VariationalInferenceNormalizing, Kingma2016ImprovedVariationalInference, Berg2018SylvesterNormalizingFlows, Grathwohl2018FFJORDFreeformContinuous,salimans2015markov,huang2017learnable}.